(Information updated September 2020)

 Our supreme governing body is our Members’ Assembly, made up of delegates from the governing bodies of our 20 National Organisations.
 It decides on our Global Strategy, annual budget, financial statements and Global Policies.
 It also elects our International Board members.
 It is chaired by Joshua Liswood, who also chairs the International Board.

 Our International Board, responsible for overseeing management of our affairs, is comprised of up to 11 individuals, 7 of whom must also sit on the governing bodies of National Organisations.
-The Board has responsibility to oversee the management Plan International, Inc. by the Leadership Team.
+The Board has responsibility to oversee the management of Plan International, Inc. by the Leadership Team.

 The Board has two standing committees: the Financial Audit Committee and the Programme Committee, each of which also includes non-voting delegates from the Members’ Assembly.
 It has also established an Executive Committee made up of the Chair, Vice Chair, Treasurer, and Chairs of each of the Financial Audit Committee and Programme Committee.